On this page

 Exemption from tachograph

-Installers of digital tachographs require a workshop smart card in order to install, repair or calibrate digital tachographs.
-To be able to obtain one, you must, among other things, be certified to install digital tachographs and work at a workplace that is recognised by the Netherlands Vehicle Authority (RDW).
+Installers of digital tachographs require a workshop card (in Dutch) in order to install, repair or calibrate digital tachographs.
+To be able to obtain one, you must be certified to install digital tachographs and work at a workplace that is recognised by the Netherlands Vehicle Authority (RDW).
 Once you are an authorised tachograph technician, you must notify RDW (in Dutch) about every tachograph that you install.